BashayerAl-luqmani/OPD-Performance-Dashboard/README.md

 # ✅ Solution

-To address these challenges, an interactive Power BI dashboard was created to provide a centralized view of OPD performance.
+To address these challenges, an interactive Power BI dashboard was created to provide a centralized view of OPD performance

 The dashboard enables healthcare stakeholders to: